derikb/chaos-in-cowtown/README.md

   - Sheriff and Deputies: Depending on the scenario, a sheriff and a couple deputies
   - Animals: Never hurts to have some horses tied up out front, some pigs or chickens wandering about, and a few cows ready to escape the pen and stampede down the street
 - Loot and Item Tokens: While you can use flat tokens for loot and items, you could also use miniatures
+  - Loot comes in the form of dollars but any valuable would do for placing on the board.
 - Broken Tokens: Something you can attach to parts of terrain to indicate they are broken
   - Cardboard chits with some clear removable tape or sticky tack on the back should work to not damage your terrain/minis.
 - Dice: A lot of mostly d6s, and a few other polyhedral dice